 Ongoing, destructive orbits that resulted from leaders not being clear from the get-go.
 These orbits cost the organization in a big way.
 Act now to eliminate the unnecessary, wasted resources that keep you and others from being the best.

 Smile – It Feels So Good

 Tackling tough conversations, no matter how large or small, is invigorating.

-What you think will be an uncomfortable experience will end up being one of your best leadership experiences.
+What you think will be an uncomfortable experience will be one of your best leadership experiences.

 What you dread to act upon will result in people working together or not being a match for your organization.
 Either way, the results are a win/win for you, others, and the organization.

-After reading this article just make a decision to follow through on needed conversations.
+After reading this article, make a decision to follow through on needed conversations.
 Congrats!
 You have gone from: